jpower432/opensource-securitycon-2025-oscal-in-action/cmd/plugin/REAMDE.md

 ### Environment Variables

-For security, credentials can be provided via environment variables instead of configuration:
+For security, credentials can be provided via environment variables instead of hard-coded in the configuration:

 - `GRAFANA_CLOUD_ENDPOINT`: Grafana Cloud Loki endpoint URL
 - `GRAFANA_CLOUD_INSTANCE_ID`: Your Grafana Cloud instance ID